Mistook the Dominant Lifeform

 This is a common subversion of the typical First Contact

 scenario.
 The aliens, in their studies of Earth, conclude that someone other than humanity are the real masters of Earth.
 Maybe they assume that we're the servants of our pets rather than mere caretakers.
 Maybe they're mechanical beings who aren't used to dealing with carbon-based life and assume that any intelligent beings will be machines like themselves.
 Maybe they assume that the bigger animals have bigger brains, and therefore more intelligence.
+Maybe they do possess all the facts, but simply have a different definition of "dominant".
 Either way, the results are usually quite amusing

 Granted, the same thing can happen to humans as well.
 The parrot-like thing riding on that humanoid's shoulder may actually be the master, with the humanoid being its mount.
 Or it might be that the spaceship itself is in charge, and the aliens disembarking are merely messengers.